IshaSharma222/IshaSharma222/README.md

 - 🔭 I recently made a readme file for my GitHub account.

-- 👩‍💻 I’m currently working on my undergraduate project based on meta-learning.
+- 👩‍💻 I’m constantly upskilling myself.

 - 😄 I like to keep learning about new things!